 We are committed to recruiting a rich pool of diverse candidates for open roles.
-We participate in and sponsor recruitment events focused on diversity, including those for individuals with disabilities, LGBTQ+, veterans and more.
-We work with leading organizations and institutions—including Circa, Divergence Academy, Hispanic chambers of commerce, women’s professional networks and others—that promote and support the development of talent from underrepresented groups.
+We participate in, and sponsor recruitment events focused on diversity, including those for individuals with disabilities, LGBTQ+, veterans and more.
+We work with leading organizations and institutions—including Circa, Diversityjobs.com, Divergence Academy, Hispanic chambers of commerce, women’s professional networks and others—that promote and support talent development from underrepresented groups.

-In 2021, we completed an outreach effort to all previous diverse applicants from the prior two years who had minimum qualifications to highlight newly opened positions.
-In 2021, the company finished updating all job postings to be gender neutral, free of gender pronouns and bias, and implemented an “AI assistant” to provide 24/7 customer service to prospective candidates and applicants.
-Our AI assistant is multilingual and is able to engage prospective candidates in more than 100 languages.
+All job postings are gender neutral, free of gender pronouns and bias, and we implemented an “AI assistant” to provide 24/7 customer service to prospective candidates and applicants.
+Our multilingual AI assistant can engage prospective candidates in more than 100 languages.

-As positions open across the organization, our recruiting team seeks to present hiring managers with a slate of candidates that is at least 30% diverse.
+As positions open across the organization, our recruiting team seeks to present hiring managers with a slate of at least 30% diverse candidates.
 All managers are assigned training on recognizing and mitigating unconscious bias.

-The company’s early career program—the Accelerated Career Track (ACT)—attracts high-potential college graduates, assists with their transition from college to professional working life and jump-starts their career with BOK Financial.
+The company’s early career program—the Accelerated Career Track (ACT)—attracts high-potential college graduates, assists with transitioning from college to professional working life and jump-starts their career with BOK Financial.
 This program includes a rotational development program and a summer internship program.
-With an increased emphasis on recruiting from HBCUs and smaller institutions, we have significantly improved the diversity of recent ACT and intern classes, with the 2021 ACT class comprising 42% people of color, compared to 11% just five years ago.
+With an increased emphasis on recruiting from a wider pool of institutions, we have significantly improved the diversity of recent ACT and intern classes, with the 2022 ACT class comprising 35% people of color, compared to 12% 10 years ago.

 Training and Development